exactly-once/Home/content/posts/model-checking-exactly-once.md

 end macro;
 {{< / highlight >}}

-As we can see we start off with modelling the concurrency control check on the busniess store.
-What is more interesting though, we use `either-or` construct to specify that the write can either succeed or fail (for whatever reason).
-This causes model checker to create a "fork" in the execution history.
-One follwoing the happy path and the other representing write failure.
-The `Fail` macro brings the handler back to the beginning of the loop - as if an exception has been thrown and caught at the top most level.
+As we can see we start with modeling the concurrency control check on the business store.
+What is more interesting though, we use `either-or` construct to specify that a write operation can either succeed or fail (for whatever reason).
+This causes a model checker to create a "fork" in the execution history.
+One following the happy path and the other representing write failure.
+The `Fail` macro brings the handler back to the beginning of the loop - as if an exception has been thrown and caught at the topmost level.

-The other class of failures are these which happen at the boundary between queues and the handlers.
-There actually quite a bit of bad things that can happen in the system:
+The other classes of failures are these which happen at the boundary between queues and the handlers.
+There are quite a few bad things that can happen in there:
 * The message lease can expire and the message can be processed concurrently - either by a different thread or different process
-* There can be communication failure between the queue and the handler resulting in message being processed more than once
+* There can be communication failure between the queue and the handler resulting in the message being processed more than once
 * There can be duplicates of a logical message generated on the sending end
 * Handler can fail before ack'ing the message that will cause message reprocessing
 * Message processing can fail multiple times resulting in message moving to the poison queue

-Fortunatelly, from the handler perspective all the above can be modelled with a single failure mode ie. logical message being received more than once.
-This has been modelled with the `dupId` field on the input message that we already talked about.
+Fortunately, from the handler perspective, all the above can be modeled with a single failure mode ie. logical message being received more than once.
+This has been modeled with the `dupId` field on the input message that we already talked about.

 #### Checking safety

-With all the pieces in place, we are ready to talk about safety properites we want to check.
+With all the pieces in place, we are ready to talk about the safety properties we want to check.
 This is how we defined exactly-once property in [the consistent messaging post](/posts/consistent-messaging/):

 > (...) we want an endpoint to produce observable side-effects equivalent to some execution in which each logical message gets processed exactly-once.
 Equivalent meaning that it’s indistinguishable from the perspective of any other endpoint.